About Radiation Therapy to Your Lymph Nodes

 • Fatigue may make your shortness of breath worse.
 Follow the suggestions in the “Fatigue” section to help minimize your fatigue.

-You may have some side effects many months or years after you finish treatment.
 The exact side effects you may have depends on the area that was treated.
-Your nurse will mark the long-term side effects that you may have.
-They will also give you more information after you finish treatment.
+Your nurse will talk with you about the long-term side effects you may have.
+They will also give you more information after you finish radiation therapy.

 • Changes in your thyroid hormone levels.